xiaotaozi1127/domain-name-converter/README.md

 After starting this application, you can access its swagger ui at http://localhost:8888/swagger-ui and you will see all the api endpoints.
 You can easily try the api in this page.

 ## Test
 You can run `./gradlew test` to run all tests.
-After the test is complete, you can get the test report at `build/jacoco/test/index.html`
+After the test is complete.
+This is the current test coverage report at `document/test_coverage_report.png` with 93% coverage.

 ## Design document
 Refer to the documentation in the `document` folder for more information on application design.